 9 hip stretches to alleviate lower back pain and piriformis syndrome

 Now that I’ve talked more about why mindless, over-stretching may not be helping you accelerate healing, I want to introduce 9 hip stretches to alleviate back pain and piriformis syndrome, when stretching IS NEEDED!

 So when you determine that a certain muscle is tight, and needs to be stretched, you can proceed to perform stretching with caution of course and without overdoing it.

 I suggest picking up 1-3 stretches from the video that target different hip muscles and perform them either after your workouts or before bed.
 If you spend a lot of your day hours sitting at your desk (who isn’t, really) I suggest you watch this video, or the related blog post here first to start strengthening the phasic muscles that tend to get long and weak after prolonged periods of sitting, and then stretch as needed.

 PS: My first signature program back pain bootcamp is OPEN for enrollment.
-This is not your typical fitness program, but something unique that’ll not only help you alleviate back pain, get relief, and regain your strength and vitality.
+This is not your typical fitness program, but something unique that’ll not only help you strengthen your deep core and glutes but help you exercise safely at home.